calltrace/traverse-vscode/README.md

 ### Storage Analysis

-Maps all storage variables and their access patterns across functions.
+Generates a detailed Markdown report of all storage variables and their access patterns across functions.

 ## Known Limitations (Preview)